dunieskiotano/simplilearn-aaa/README.md

 1. Pay for what you use<br/>
 2. Pay less when you reserve<br/>
 3. Pay less when you use more<br/>
-4. Pay less as AWS grows => Since 2006, AWS has decreased the prices 75 times<br/>
+4. Pay less as AWS grows => Since 2006, AWS has decreased the price 75 times<br/>

 <h2>Three fundamental drivers of cost with AWS:</h2>
 1.	<span style="color: red;">Compute</span> (charged by hour/second, instance type – t3.micro, x4.large)<br/>